darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * The model can run up to order $10^6$ bacteria
 * Typically run for cubic volumes with side 200um (though particle numbers are the main limiting factor)
-* Current collaboration with Oak Ridge National Laboratory (ORNL, www.ornl.gov) on parallelisation of the code to run effectively on the ORNL supercomputer (and also some wet lab work for model validation)
+* Collaboration with Oak Ridge National Laboratory (ORNL, www.ornl.gov) on parallelisation of the code to run effectively on the ORNL supercomputer (and also some wet lab work for model validation)
-* Regardless, unlikely to scale to more than $10^8$ or $10^9$ bacteria in practice
+* Regardless, difficult to scale to more than $10^8$ or $10^9$ bacteria in practice
 * Still a long way off the $10^{18}$ bacteria in a typical full-scale WTP...

 # Statistical emulation of complex computer models